M-earnest/diler_dgitial_literacy_course/lecture/overview.md

 ##### Exams and Assignments

-There will be `# a number of homework assignments`.
-Assignments will be provided in the respective sections of this course.
+None, as of yet.
+There will be a number of exercises accompanying most lessons, though.

 ### Code of conduct